New camera.

 The Challenge: This was a massive undertaking by the Product Team during my time at GoPro.
 We had just launched a highly complex editing mode in our app, in sync with the launch of our 360 camera, “MAX.”
 So we needed to make sure users instantly understood how to use this technology and take advantage of all the 360 camera has to offer.

-The Result: This is now the gold standard for onboarding at GoPro.
+The Result: This is now the gold standard for onboarding flows at GoPro.

 The Details: The team introduced cutting-edge technology that was unfamiliar to our users.
 Without proper onboarding few users would understand the new mode or how it allows them to make advanced edits to their 360 footage.
 So what’s the best way to onboard?
 What’s the bare minimum we need to show and explain to equip users to take advantage of this novel technology?
 How much info is too much?